heathsc/ont_align_stats/README.md

 ## <a name="changes"></a>Changes

+ - 0.8.0 Switch to using thread pools for hts readers for indexed reading when the file is opened multiple times.
+In this way the threads are shared across tasks so the total number of threads is reduced.
  - 0.7.0 Change output so there is a metadata section and the stats section
  - 0.6.1 Optimizations, particularly for the non-indexed case
  - 0.6.0 Change coverage output in JSON file so that we report the proportion of genome covered with at least the given coverage level as well as the raw number of bases